Sam Steele's Adventures on Land and Sea: The story

-The bias question

-As with other traditional authors and their books (Mark Twain's The Adventures of Huckleberry Finn being probably the most famous example), the role of racism and other prejudices in Baum's books has been a focus of attention from critics and readers.
-Baum repeatedly displays a resistance to, and rejection of, prejudice and xenophobia in his works, but he also exploits the stereotypes common in his era, usually for comic effect.
-(See: Sky Island, Daughters of Destiny, Father Goose: His Book and Father Goose's Year Book.)

-Material in the first Sam Steele book bears upon this subject.
-Two key supporting characters are men from the Sulu Archipelago nicknamed "Nux" and "Bryonia"; the gruffer characters in the book refer to them as "niggers".
-The two become friends and companions of Sam Steele, and are presented as unflinchingly loyal, reliable, courageous, caring, strong and resourceful.
-After one crisis in their adventures, Sam remarks, "I realized, with a grateful heart, that I owed all my good fortune and narrow escapes to the faithful Sulu men...;" Uncle Naboth expresses his satisfaction that the two men accompany Sam, for "Those men are as faithful and honest as any men on earth...."

-(For a comparable affirmative portrayal of South Sea islanders, see Baum's short story "The Tiger's Eye".)

 Later editions

 The two Sam Steele books of 1906 and 1907 did not sell as well as their author and publisher had hoped.
 Reilly & Britton did not give up on the project, however.
 They re-issued both books with new titles in 1908, under yet another pen name, "Floyd Akers".
 (A possible derivation: "F. Akers" from "fakers".)
 The first book, Sam Steele's Adventures on Land and Sea, was re-titled The Boy Fortune Hunters in Alaska (though there is only one boy fortune hunter in it, and Alaska is not a setting).
 Its sequel was re-titled The Boy Fortune Hunters in Panama.
 Baum wrote a third volume in the series, The Boy Fortune Hunters in Egypt, also published in 1908.
 He added three more titles to the Boy Fortune Hunters series in the next three years, with more boys and, of course, more fortune hunting.

 Sam Steele's Adventures on Land and Sea was reprinted in the first issue of the annual Oz-story Magazine in 1995.
 There, Howard Heath's original illustrations were replaced with pictures culled from the large output of the veteran Baum illustrator John R. Neill.
 That the Neill illustrations were not meant to serve this story is obvious from certain details, most notably the internal inconsistency of the likenesses for Naboth Perkins and other characters.